 Quite by accident we recently found out that we have a Bronze Age Burial site in the Wildlife Haven at Court House.
 It was discovered in a small quarry in 1826.
 We have been told that it is around 4400 years old.
 Here is "Paul" our chairman, with a few learners from Able2Achieve, on a recent visit to Taunton Museum where we were shown the beaker and rams horn found in the grave.

 On Monday 8th November, 2021 we planted the first 240 of 500 small trees that will be planted at Court Farm Wildlife Haven this autum.
 Everyone had a wonderful time.
 If you'd like to come along and join in next time please email us at: email@example.com

 'Friends In The Garden' Project

-If you are interested in joining this group, or helping us to set it up, please email us:
+If you are interested in joining this group, or helping us in any other way, please email: firstname.lastname@example.org

-Our Next Tea Party, for those who spend too much time alone and may feel isolated, will be held at Court Barn, Court Farm, Stoford, BA22 9UA Cancelled untill further notice
+Our monthly Tea Parties, for those who spend too much time alone and may feel isolated, are held on the last Friday in every month from 2 - 4 pm at Court House, Stoford.

 On Friday 19th and Saturday 20th of October, 2018, 10 young children, who had lost a mum or dad, came to Court Farm for their 2 day SAMSARA organised and run by St. Margaret's hospice.
 They played, they painted tote bags and face masks and made pizza.
 They had picnic lunches down in Geoff's meadow and made seed bombs that they then threw at targets spreading the seeds that will flower for years to come.
 We were unable to take photos of the children but I can assure you that they all left with big smiles on their faces.